-In this section, we used the molecular docking program DOCK6.8 [20] to explore the possible modes of binding of new the predicted drugs with TNF- α or IL-6.
+In this section, we used the molecular docking program DOCK6.8 [16] to explore the possible modes of binding of new the predicted drugs with TNF- α or IL-6.
 The three-dimensional (3D) structures of TNF- α and IL-6 used in the docking studies were downloaded from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank (PDB IDs 2AZ5 and 4CNI, respectively).
 The 3D structures of the drugs were obtained from the ZINC database.
 Here, four representative docking structures are shown in Fig. 4

-For the docking model of TNF- α , the molecular docking result in Fig.4(A) shows that acarbose mainly binds to Ser60, Lys98, Glu116, Tyr119, and Tyr151 through five hydrogen bonds, and there is one hydrophobic interaction between acarbose and Tyr59.
-Fig.4(B) shows that CQ binds to TNF- α via two hydrogen bonds with Leu120 and Lys98, and one hydrophobic interaction with Leu120.
-The results indicate that there are some differences in the binding modes of the different drugs and that acarbose has a stronger ability to mainly bind TNF- α than CQ in terms of the hydrogen bond formation.
-In the docking model for IL-6, seven hydrogen bonds were predicted to form between acarbose and Tyr32,

-Asn53, Arg100, Tyr103, and Tyr109 of IL-6.
-The result in Fig.4(D) show that Tyr56, Phe33, Glu101, and Tyr103 of IL-6 respectively combined with amiloride through five hydrogen bonds, and formed an π - π stacking.
-The results suggest that acarbose has a stronger ability to bind IL-6 than amiloride in terms of the hydrogen bond formation.
-In addition, analysis of the key binding sites between acarbose and TNF- α /IL-6 revealed that acarbose binds strongly and stably with these molecules through different binding sites.
-Based on the above results, we conclude that there are the some differences in the binding modes for the different drugs and targets.
+For the docking model of TNF- α , the molecular docking result in Figure 4(A) shows that acarbose mainly binds to Ser60, Lys98, Glu116, Tyr119, and Tyr151 through five hydrogen bonds, and there is one hydrophobic interaction between acarbose and Tyr59.
+Figure 4(B) shows that thalidomide binds to TNF- α via two hydrogen bonds with Leu120 and Tyr151, and two hydrophobic interactions.
+The results indicate that there are the difference in the binding modes of the different drugs, and that acarbose has a stronger ability to bind TNF- α than thalidomide in terms of the hydrogen bond formation.
+In the docking model for IL-6, seven hydrogen bonds are predicted to form between acarbose and Tyr32, Asn53, Arg100, Tyr103, and Tyr109 of IL-6 as shown in Figure 4(C).
+The result in Figure 4(D) shows that Tyr56, Phe33, Glu101, and Tyr103 of IL-6 respectively combine with amiloride through five hydrogen bonds, and form an π - π stacking.
+The results suggest that acarbose has a stronger ability to bind IL-6 than amiloride.
+In addition, the binding modes between acarbose and TNF- α /IL-6 reveal that acarbose binds with these molecules through different binding sites.
+The above results suggest that there are the some differences in the binding modes for the different drugs and targets.